 West Texas A&M University offers an Emergency Management Administration degree program that is offered primarily online.
 All of the major courses that comprise the program can be taken virtually.
 This unique course of study is designed to provide enhanced leadership skills to first responders.
-This includes military personnel, emergency responders, fire fighters, police officers, among others.
+This includes military personnel, emergency responders, firefighters, police officers, among others.
 The program was designed to offer additional training and support for those who are already on the front lines.
-This includes training students to support communities to minimize impact of any catastrophic event.
+This includes training students to support communities to minimize the impact of any catastrophic event.
 West Texas A&M makes it easy to transfer into this program from other regionally accredited institutions of higher learning.
-Some of the course objectives of the program include: risk assessment and the methodology behind the process, awareness and promotion of emergency management, and current and emerging technologies.
+Some of the course objectives of the program include risk assessment and the methodology behind the process, awareness and promotion of emergency management, and current and emerging technologies.
 Graduates of this particular degree have found success in a variety of related fields.

 Degree Type: Emergency Management Administration

 Jacksonville State University offers a Bachelors in Emergency Management program through their School of Human Services and Social Sciences.
 This program is within JSUs Department of Emergency Management.
 All of the classes that make up the program can be completed entirely online asynchronously, meaning students can log in to their coursework whenever they can fit it into their schedules.
 They do, however, have to meet hard deadlines regarding exams and handing in assignments.
 This course of study will enable students to get all of the necessary skills to play a leadership role in the midst of an emergency and prepare for one before it happens.
 Students will also learn how to be an asset to their communities and beyond, making them less vulnerable to catastrophe.
 Even though the degree is online, it is the same piece of paper that graduates at the traditional on-campus program receive.

 Degree Type: BS in Emergency Management